Wyandot County Public Health

 Special health care needs may be caused by a condition a child is born with or develops later.
 The condition is chronic in nature and will last longer than a year.

-Who is Eligible for BCMH?
+Who is Eligible for CMH?

 • Less than 21-years-old